RiderKirk/dotfiles/README.md

 # my-dotfiles

-My personal dotfiles.
-I use stow to symlink to my home directory.
+My personal dotfiles as well as some other linux configuration scripts.
+I use stow to symlink dotfiles to my home directory.